• Skip to primary navigation

 • Beef stock/broth: Concentrates savory, meaty notes and balances the richness of the cream, giving the sauce body and backbone.
 A great substitute for brandy/cognac when concentrated in flavor!

-• Heavy cream: Provides the lush, silky texture and rounds out the heat of the peppercorns.
+• Heavy cream: Provides the lush, silky texture for this filet mignon peppercorn sauce.

 • Whole peppercorns (black or green): Crushed peppercorns deliver pops of spicy warmth and the signature aroma of peppercorn sauce.
 Black peppercorns are bolder, while green peppercorns are milder and more fruity.